Megapixel99/stats-tracker/README.md

 The `data` argument the function takes is assumed to be a JSON array and the length of the JSON array will be sent to the dashboard.

+`databaseRows.sent(data)`:

+The `data` argument the function takes needs to be a number and is assumed to be the number of rows sent.

+`databaseRows.received(data)`:

+The `data` argument the function takes needs to be a number and is assumed to be the number of rows received.

 `job.start(jobName [, start])`:

 This function will start a job, and returns a job so you can stop it later, it is up to you to end the job manually with `job.stop()`.